korolyo/Web-service/README.md

 # Web-service
-Small web-application with two endpoints as a result to receiving e-mails
+Small web-application with two endpoints as a result of receiving e-mails